 Don’t let this happen to you.
 If you are facing the possibility of being charged with a white-collar crime, or any other type of federal crime, contact an experienced criminal defense attorney right away.
-At the VanNoy Law Firm we are experienced in handling these kinds of cases and can help you stay on top of the process.
-Please give us a call today at937-952-5043 if you are need of an expert white-collar defense attorney, or click here.
+At the VanNoy Firm we are experienced in handling these kinds of cases and can help you stay on top of the process.
+Please give us a call today at 937-952-5043 if you are in need of a skillful white-collar defense attorney, or click here.
 Don’t end up incarcerated for something you didn’t even realize was illegal.
 Contact us in Dayton today.

 Make a consultation with our expert team to solve your problems.